-Materials such as steel and reinforced concrete exhibit high flexural rigidity, which allows them to endure considerable bending moments without experiencing significant deformation.
+Flexural rigidity is defined as the capability of a structural member to resist bending when influenced by external forces.
+Within civil engineering, it is a vital parameter that determines how elements like beams, slabs, and planks respond to applied loads.
+Structural members made from materials like steel and reinforced concrete are typically designed to have high flexural rigidity, which allows them to endure considerable bending moments without experiencing significant deformation.
 These characteristics render them particularly suitable for essential infrastructure, including bridges, buildings, and highways, where strength and durability are of paramount importance.

 Flexural rigidity is the main cause for structural stability.
 For example, the structural framework of a bridge is needed to have beams and girders of high flexural rigidity because of the dynamic loads arising due to traffic and environmental factors.
 Tall buildings use material that has high rigidity due to wind loads and seismic forces.